basesdepatos/notes/unit1/other.md

 These rules ensure data consistency, flexibility, and ease of use in relational databases.

-@YuUs01
 ## SQL injection

-SQL Injection (SQLi) is a cyber attack where attackers manipulate SQL queries in an application's code to gain unauthorized access to a database.
+**SQL Injection (SQLi)** is a cyber attack where attackers manipulate SQL queries in an application's code to gain unauthorized access to a database.
 This can allow them to steal, modify, or delete data, bypass authentication, or perform malicious actions on the database.

 **How it works**: If an application does not properly sanitize user input, an attacker can inject malicious SQL code, altering the original query.
 For example, entering `1' OR '1' = '1` in a login form could bypass authentication by making the SQL query always return true.